IABTechLab/uid2docs/docs/sdks/client-side-identity.md

 ---
 title: UID2 SDK for JavaScript
-description: Reference information about the JavaScript SDK.
+description: Reference information about the JavaScript client-side SDK.
 hide_table_of_contents: false
 sidebar_position: 02
 ---